mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

     - \usepackage{subcaption}

 abstract: >
-  The TANGO Controls is SCADA software widely used in science and industry.
+  The Tango Controls is SCADA software widely used in science and industry.
-  As it is based on CORBA, developers cannot build control applications using web technologies.
-Recently, the TangoJS project provided a new way for integrating TANGO with web browsers.
-This paper presents a case study that demonstrates process of building a web-based control panel application using TangoJS.
-Lightweight frontend technology stack has been paired with TangoJS to build interactive synoptic panel inspired by SarDemo, a widget container for Tango on desktop.
-The application is finally deployed in a production environment using Docker containers.
+  As it is based on CORBA, the developers cannot build control applications using web technologies.
+Recently the TangoJS project has been developed as an attempt to integrate Tango with web browsers.
+  This paper presents a case study that demonstrates the process of building a web-based control panel application using TangoJS.
+Lightweight frontend technology stack has been paired with TangoJS to build interactive synoptic panel similar to existing desktop solutions.
+The application is deployed in a production environment using Docker containers.
 ---

 # Introduction